 While next-generation sequencing is already a great win for ecologists, it also has it's downsides.
 The data needs bioinformatical processing and most algorithms currently available are dedicated to genomics and transcriptomics.
 Our workgroup is thus developing bioinformatic tools to analyse molecular and community data, as e.g. whole-genome based tree builder or to map genomic and trait data to ecological communities.

-FENNEC - Functional Exploration of Natural Networks and Ecological Communities. in bioRxiv (2017).
+- FENNEC - Functional Exploration of Natural Networks and Ecological Communities. in Methods in Ecology and Evolution (2018).
+2028–2033.